This is a slightly adapted version of Hans Selye's stress model, where the definition of

 We don't feel like our capacity is being used and our performance is sub-optimal as a result.

 We need an element of challenge to get us going.

-As the amount of challenge increases, performance increases.
+As the level of challenge increases, performance increases.

-There's an optimum range of challenge, the area before and at the top of the curve, where performance is at its peak.
+There's an optimum range of challenge - the area around the top of the curve, where performance is at its peak.
 The level of challenge is higher but still feels within our capacity.

 This is when we're 'really cooking'.

 ...past that top point on the curve, the level of challenge begins to outstrip our mental and physical capacity and our performance begins to drop.